 Ionic may lack suitability when it comes to heavy apps performance

 The reason for such a con is the fact that Ionic uses WebView to render any applications.
 This way, when dealing with native apps and heavier apps (here, Snapchat would be a great example, as it uses augmented reality), Ionic would take a hit and your apps would be cordially slower.
 The major player in this instance is the process of rendering any and all graphic elements via a browser, which takes several steps to start.
 The more steps are taken – the slower the loading time will be.
 And, after that, we should also take into consideration Cordova callbacks and CSS animations loading.
-But, nonetheless, Ionic deals with standard programs just fine, so, if your app does not use any heavy-to-render aspects, you might not even come face to face with this con.
+Nevertheless, Ionic deals with standard programs just fine, so, if your app does not use any heavy-to-render aspects, you might not even come face to face with this con.

 Ionic is a software development kit that is dependent on plugins

 Ionic does not feature any “hot reloading” possibilities

 Although, as of now, such a feature is considered standard in software engineering, Ionic simply doesn’t have it.
 It takes time to implement the changes, refreshing the whole app to show you the changes made.
 This fact, even though seemingly innocuous, can drastically slow down the speed of development.

 Ionic might not be the most secure system

 This con may not be considered a con in itself but as a possibility of a pitfall.
 Since its fourth version, Ionic does not contain any built-in code uglificators, thus making it easy for hackers to read.
 But, as we’ve already said, this problem might not even be a problem if your app is not possible to reverse engineer or if you use Angular CLI or older versions of Ionic.

 Ionic is sizable